 We have accumulated and compiled a large amount of data regarding known repeating offenders into blacklists which we use as the first tier of protection against fraudsters who use proxy servers and VPNs.

-Secondly, alongside these blacklists, we allow our clients to determine their click threshold which refers to the maximum amount of clicks they would allow any one IP address to be able to click on their ads before they are automatically blocked by our system.
+Secondly, alongside these blacklists, we allow our clients to determine their click threshold, which refers to the maximum amount of clicks they would allow any one IP address to be able to click on their ads before our system automatically blocks them.

-Thirdly, we have devised a tool that allows our system to tag each individual device used by any IP addresses with a specific and unique ID.
-This means that even though the fraudster that’s assaulting your ads might be trying to hide his IP address by constantly changing it, we are still able to identify that it is indeed the same attacker using the same device.
+Thirdly, we have devised a tool that allows our system to tag each individual device used by any IP address with a specific and unique ID.
+This means that even though the fraudster who’s assaulting your ads might be trying to hide his IP address by constantly changing it, we are still able to identify that it is indeed the same attacker using the same device.

 Once we have identified his device as one that is used for fraudulent activity, we are able to block any new IP he uses on its first click.